A product for permutation groups and topological groups: Introduction

+In the final section of the paper, we turn our attention to the class $\mathcal{S}$ of non-discrete, totally disconnected, locally compact, topologically simple groups.\footnote{ The definition of $\mathcal{S}$ given here corresponds to that given in \cite{CapraceDeMedts}.
+Readers should note that some authors use $\mathcal{S}$ to denote the class of {\em compactly generated}, non-discrete, totally disconnected, locally compact, topologically simple groups. }

-In the final section of the paper, we use the box product to construct an uncountable family $\mathcal{F}$ of examples.
-The family $\mathcal{F}$ gives an affirmative answer to a well-known open question from topological group theory: {\em do there exist uncountably many pairwise non-isomorphic simple topological groups that are totally disconnected, locally compact, compactly generated and non-discrete?} This question appears in print in P.-E.~Caprace and T.~De Medts' paper \cite{CapraceDeMedts}.
+We use the box product to construct a family $\mathcal{F}$ of abstractly simple groups.
+This family contains $2^{\aleph_0}$ pairwise non-isomorphic examples of compactly generated groups in $\mathcal{S}$, and hence gives an affirmative answer to the following question: {\em do there exist uncountably many pairwise non-isomorphic compactly generated groups in $\mathcal{S}$? }

-George Willis (\cite[Problem 4.3]{willis2007}) asked if there exist two non-isomorphic, simple, totally disconnected, locally compact, compactly generated and non-discrete groups that share a common compact open subgroup.
-Countably many examples of such pairs are known (see \cite{BEW} and \cite{CapraceDeMedts}); in $\mathcal{F}$ there are $2^{\aleph_0}$ such pairs and all share the same compact open subgroup.
+This question is highlighted in a paper by Pierre-Emmanuel Caprace and Tom De Medts (\cite{CapraceDeMedts}).
+The analogous result for discrete groups is due to Ruth Camm (\cite{Cam53}), who proved in 1953 that there is a continuum of non-isomorphic simple 2-generated groups.

+The set of compactly generated groups in $\mathcal{S}$ is known to contain at most $2^{\aleph_0}$ topological group isomorphism types (because all groups in $\mathcal{S}$ are Polish groups), and so it follows that there are precisely $2^{\aleph_0}$ topological group isomorphism types of compactly generated groups in $\mathcal{S}$.

+In \cite{CapraceDeMedts}, Pierre-Emmanuel Caprace and Tom De Medts introduce a concept called {\em Lie-reminiscent}.
+Two groups are {\em locally isomorphic} if they contain isomorphic compact open subgroups, and a group $G$ in $\mathcal{S}$ is {\em Lie-reminiscent} if, for any topologically simple group $H$ in $\mathcal{S}$ which is locally isomorphic to $G$, we have that $H$ is isomorphic to $G$.
+In \cite{CapraceDeMedts}, the authors find some sufficient conditions for $G \in \mathcal{S}$ to fail to be Lie-reminiscent.
+This article demonstrates a dramatic failure of the Lie-reminiscent property: $\mathcal{F}$ contains $2^{\aleph_0}$ groups in $\mathcal{S}$ that all share a common compact open subgroup.\\